 Some of the transfers are sales of the franchise—an asset sale where the company legally franchised to serve an area changes.
 Others are changes in control—the local cable company doesn't change, but through sales of stock or otherwise the entity controlling it changes.
 In either case, for practical purposes the cable company changes hands, and often personnel and operations may change, too.

-We have represented approximately 100 municipalities in connection with transfers or changes in control of their cable systems, such as where the cable system is sold to a different company.
-Among the items we have addressed in the transfer process are getting assurances that the municipality and its residents will be no worse off after the transfer than before, resolving outstanding disputes, ensuring adequate customer service after the transfer and protecting against undue increases in rates.
+We have represented approximately 100 municipalities in connection with transfers or changes in control of their cable systems, including when a cable system is sold to a different company.
+Among the items we have addressed in the transfer process are:

 Risk of Loss of Rights

-There is a significant risk for municipalities in transfers as follows: cable companies contend that under the 1984 Cable Act in a transfer the "slate is wiped clean" as to any defaults by the prior cable company.
+There is a significant risk for municipalities in transfers.
+Cable companies contend that under the 1984 Cable Act in a transfer the "slate is wiped clean" as to any defaults by the prior cable company.
 Unless this contention is specifically negated as a part of a transfer, the municipality may find that it has lost significant rights and claims, such as claims for damages or underpayment of franchise fees.
-The risk is increased because under federal law, if a municipality does not act on a complete Form 394 within 120 days of receiving it, the transfer is automatically deemed approved.
+The risk is increased because under federal law the transfer is automatically deemed approved if a municipality does not act on a complete Form 394 within 120 days of receiving it,

 The combination of "approval by lapse of time" and the cable company contention creates a risk that municipalities can easily lose rights in a transfer.

 Cable franchises are the agreement or ordinance setting forth the terms on which a cable company is given permission to provide cable service in a municipality.
 By state and federal law, a cable company must have such a franchise to use the public rights of way for its lines and to provide service.

 - which company is authorized to provide cable service (and what happens if the company changes)